JakNowy/LicznikSurki/README.txt

 Calculator of resources for "Terraformation of Mars" game.
+Open .html file in the browser.